gsasikiran/Monitoring-Neuron-Activations/README.md

 - As the number of activation layers, alter for model to model, the visualization of number of activation layers assists in selecting the layer number in index range.

-- Saving the visualized activation layers.
+- Monitoring for out of distribution is not achievaible with the implemented approach.

 ## Reference